elcicd/el-CICD-docs/operating-manual.md

 All microservices (aka Components for more traditional, monolithic applications) belonging to the Project will be listed here.
 Specific information will be

 * the Git repo, from which the microservice name in the system is derived)
-* the codebase of the microservice, which drives how the system will build the microservice
+* the Code Base of the microservice, which drives how the system will build the microservice
 * By default The Build framework will look for build utility files with the following names
   * builder.groovy
   * tester.groovy